 Let’s find those long-tail keywords right now:

 ii).
-Second step: Click the “keywords” tab to reveal all the keywords in each group:
+Second step: Click the “keywords” tab to reveal all of the keywords in each group:

 Alternatively, you can use Ubersuggest.
-Copy one of the keywords (e.g., from the screenshot, make website mobile friendly), plug it in to Ubersuggest, then click the “suggest” tab.
+Copy one of the keywords (e.g., from the screenshot, make website mobile friendly), plug it in to Ubersuggest and click the “suggest” tab.

 Here are the longer variations returned for our example: